tejalgup/tejalgup.github.io/_posts/2023-11-09-valorant-agent-randomizer.md

     document.getElementById("agentName").textContent = "Selected Agent: " + selectedAgent;
     document.getElementById("agentImage").src = agentFileName;

+    // Print the filename to the console for debugging console.log("Selected Agent's Image Filename: " + agentFileName);
   }

  // Attach the function to the button click event